Jump to:

 - Holdings of spouse and/or children that may have financial interest in the work

 In addition, interests that go beyond financial interests and compensation (non-financial interests) that may be important to readers should be disclosed.
 These may include but are not limited to personal relationships or competing interests directly or indirectly tied to this research or professional interests or personal beliefs that may influence your research.
+Examples of disclosures:

 - Funding: This study was funded by X (grant number X).